survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 You can manage webpack configuration in the following ways:

-* Maintain configuration in multiple files for each environemnt and point webpack to each through the `--config` parameter, sharing configuration through module imports.
+* Maintain configuration in multiple files for each environment and point webpack to each through the `--config` parameter, sharing configuration through module imports.
 You can see this approach in action at [webpack/react-starter](https://github.com/webpack/react-starter).
 * Push configuration to a library, which you then consume.
 Example: [HenrikJoreteg/hjs-webpack](https://www.npmjs.com/package/hjs-webpack).
 * Maintain all configuration within a single file and branch there and by relying on the `--env` parameter.